usealto/bubble/.github/ISSUE_TEMPLATE/bug_report.md

 ## Current behavior

-A concise description of what you're experiencing and what you expect:
+A concise description of what you're experiencing, when logged in as a lead/memeber..., and what you expect:

-When I do <X>, <Y> happens and I see the error message attached below:
+As a <U>, when I do <X>, <Y> happens and I see the error message attached below:
 ```...```
 What I expect is <Z>